 Hyundai has one of the best warranties in the business, covering its cars against defects for five years with no mileage limit.
 Kia and MG's cover lasts for longer (seven years), but both impose a mileage limit.
 Toyota and Renault both put 100,000-mile caps on their respective policies.

 Hyundai has a comprehensive service plan offering allowing customers to build a monthly plan customised to their car and annual mileage, so budgeting for maintenance will be straightforward.
 Exact service intervals for the latest Tucson Hybrid haven't been confirmed just yet.

-As a hybrid, the Tucson is eligible for a £10 discount on the standard UK Vehicle Excise Duty (VED, or road tax) rate of £150 a year.
-No version of the car exceeds the £40,000 threshold that sees owners having to pay an additional £325 a year the first five times they tax it; Hyundai bundles most equipment into trim levels rather than offering a lengthy options list, so there's no danger of exceeding it when ordering.
+As a hybrid, the Tucson is eligible for a £10 discount on the standard UK Vehicle Excise Duty (VED, or road tax) rate per year.
+No version of the car exceeds the £40,000 threshold that sees owners having to pay an additional £335 a year the first five times they tax it; Hyundai bundles most equipment into trim levels rather than offering a lengthy options list, so there's no danger of exceeding it when ordering.

 In This Review

-- 3Running costs - currently readingThe cheapest Tucson to run will be the forthcoming plug-in hybrid, but for now the hybrid is pretty affordable to keep on the road
+- 3Running costs & insurance - currently readingThe cheapest Tucson to run is the plug-in hybrid, but the hybrid is pretty affordable to keep on the road, too

 - 4Performance, engine & driveThe Tucson's hybrid drivetrain works well and the SUV is a satisfying and capable performer in town, country or on the motorway

 - 5Interior, dashboard & comfortPremium-quality materials and cutting-edge on-board technology combine to make the Tucson's interior one of the best in its class

 - 6Boot space, seating & practicalityThere's no seven-seater version, but in all other respects the Tucson is a very practical and versatile vehicle that's ideal for family duties